rancher/docs/content/k3s/latest/en/upgrades/automated/_index.md

 - [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller)
 - [k3s-upgrade](https://github.com/rancher/k3s-upgrade)

-To automate upgrades in this manner you must:

-1. Install the system-upgrade-controller into your cluster
-1. Configure plans
+>**Note:** To automate upgrades in this manner, you must [configure plans](#configure-plans).
+However, you don't need to manually install the system-upgrade-controller.
+The system-upgrade-controller will automatically deploy into your cluster with all Rancher K3s upgrades.

 ### Install the system-upgrade-controller
-The system-upgrade-controller can be installed as a deployment into your cluster.
-The deployment requires a service-account, clusterRoleBinding, and a configmap.
+The system-upgrade-controller is automatically installed as a deployment into your cluster and will manage the plans to perform the change.
+If you need to manually deploy the system-upgrade-controller for any reason, note that the deployment requires a service-account, clusterRoleBinding, and a configmap.
 To install these components, run the following command:
 ```
 kubectl apply -f https://github.com/rancher/system-upgrade-controller/releases/download/v0.6.2/system-upgrade-controller.yaml
 ```